cipulan/notif-down/README.md

    - Creates and configures the bash script responsible for executing actions during instance events (reboot, power-off, termination).
 It integrates with jq for JSON parsing and constructs appropriate commands to handle each event.

 4. **Install Service:**
    - Sets up the service responsible for executing the bash script during instance events.
-It configures the service to run automatically upon system startup and monitors the specified events to trigger the corresponding actions.
+It configures the service to run automatically upon system shutdown and monitors the specified events to trigger the corresponding actions.

 **Usage:**

 1. Ensure Ansible is installed on the control node.
-2. Update the inventory file with the details of target hosts.
+2. Update the hosts file with the details of target hosts.
 3. Customize playbook variables such as Telegram API token, chat ID, and any other configuration options as needed.
-4. Run the playbook using the command: `ansible-playbook playbook.yml`.
+4. Run the playbook using the command: `ansible-playbook main.yml`.

 **Customization:**

-- Modify playbook variables (`vars` section) in `playbook.yml` to match your environment and preferences.
-- Adjust the content and behavior of the bash script (`template/script.sh.j2`) to suit your requirements.
+- Adjust the content and behavior of the bash script `roles/script/templates/down.sh.j2` to suit your requirements.
-- Update Telegram API token and chat ID in the script to enable notifications to the desired recipient.
+- Update Telegram API token and chat ID in the script to enable notifications to the desired recipient at `group_vars/all/main.yml`

 **Note:**